gloveboxes/EdgeDevX/README.md

 With a bit of care you can build apps that target Azure Sphere, and other POSIX compatible platforms, including Linux, Raspberry Pi OS, and macOS.

-Review the [DesktopDevX Library Wiki](https://github.com/Azure-Sphere-DevX/DesktopDevX/wiki) for more information.
+Review the [EdgeDevX Library Wiki](https://github.com/Azure-Sphere-DevX/EdgeDevX.Examples/wiki) for more information.